samiralam/rules-compendium/docs/phb/2-creating-a-character/index.md

 > ### Session Zero
 >
-> Some Dungeon Masters start a campaign with a “session zero,” an initial gathering focused on creating characters and setting expectations, including topics to avoid as well as those to embrace.
+> Some Dungeon Masters start a campaign with a "session zero," an initial gathering focused on creating characters and setting expectations, including topics to avoid as well as those to embrace.
 A session zero provides a great opportunity to talk to the other players and the DM and decide whether your characters know one another, how they met, and what sorts of quests the group might undertake together.

 ### Choose a Character Sheet

 You’ll record the main details of your character on a character sheet.
-Throughout this chapter, we use the term “character sheet” to mean whatever you use to track your character’s details, whether it’s a printed character sheet, a digital character sheet like the one on [D&D Beyond](/characters), or plain paper.
+Throughout this chapter, we use the term "character sheet" to mean whatever you use to track your character’s details, whether it’s a printed character sheet, a digital character sheet like the one on [D&D Beyond](/characters), or plain paper.
 Choose whichever style of sheet works for you, and then embark on creating a character!

 Create Your Character
 ---------------------